equetzal/huronOS-build-tools/docs/usage/directives/creating-a-directives-file.md

     The software that would be available while the system is on the current mode.
 [List of possible values](./configurations/software-modules.md)

 - `Bookmarks=[ url1|...|urlN| ]`
-    Defines the bookmarks that should appear in the browsers (at least chromium & firefox) at the time the browsers are opened for the 1st time.
+    Defines the bookmarks that should appear in the browsers (at least chromium & firefox) at the time they are opened for the 1st time.
 More info on the bookmarks directive [here](./configurations/bookmarks.md)

-- `Wallpaper=[ default | url ]`
+- `Wallpaper=[ default || url ]`

     With "default" the default huronOS wallpaper would be set, otherwise, the wallpaper would be retrieved from the specified url.
 More info about wallpapers [here](./configurations/wallpaper.md)